cirosantilli/algorithm-cheat/README.md

-Info on theorethical and applied computer science.
+Info on theoretical and applied computer science.

 Compiled outputs at: <http://cirosantilli.uphero.com/comp-sci/>